Isn’t it true what they say – what’s old is new again?

 5. Aside from a love for design and function, mid-century modern home builders are most often interested in merely complementing their surrounding property.
 These homes are perfect for those who have a beautiful piece of property that they don’t want a home to overpower or those who want to enjoy the beautiful view from, in, and/or around their lot.
 Because these homes typically have large windows and feel like they are part of the landscape, they are best on larger lots without many obstructions or other homes nearby.
 They are far from being the home that hides its interior.

-Top: For a view lot, this mid-century modern home in Massachusetts is perfect for providing picturesque vistas out the back (courtesy of Hammer Architects).
-Bottom: This Great Room in a California mid-century style home shows off the classic use of natural materials and the blending of inside and outside with movable "walls of glass" (courtesy of JWT Associates).
+This partially covered patio off the open-plan Great Room in a mid-century style home shows off the classic use of natural materials and the blending of inside and outside with movable "walls of glass" (Plan #202-1013).

 Is Mid-Century for You?

 Mid-century modern design is far from a thing of the past.
 To begin with, it was ahead of its time in design when it was born out of a need for function and efficiency.
-For those thinking of building one of these classic homes, they must think about the kind of life they want to live in their new home.
+Those thinking of building one of these classic homes must think about the kind of life they want to live in their new home.

-If functional yet simple, clean lines are the most important elements, this style home may be the perfect choice.
+If functional yet simple, clean lines are the most important elements, this style of home may be a perfect choice.
 And for those who value light, openness, and a feeling of being outdoors, it doesn’t get much better than the light-filled and airy mid-century modern floor plan.